jamesbontempo/node-dataset/README.md

 # node-dataset

 ## Background
 This is a node module for working with data sets.
-It's design is largely inspired by work with SQL databases, and a desire to be able to manipulate data using some of the same features and functions; including the ability to join multiple sets of data.
-It also aims to provide a way to pull data from multiple types of sources and work with all of that data together in one simple, unified manner.
+Its design is largely inspired by work with SQL databases, and a desire to be able to manipulate data using similar features and functions; including the ability to join multiple sets of data.
+It also aims to provide a way to pull data of multiple types from multiple sources and work with all of that data together in one simple, unified manner.

 ## Introduction
 Logically, a DataSet is analogous to a table in a database, or a data file (e.g., a CSV or Excel file), with a name, a set of fields, and data.
 You can create a new DataSet by supplying these three elements: